-The 256 pages take the reader on a journey across the globe to the gardens and kitchens of 40 of the worlds greatest ‘plot-to-plate’ chefs.
-From farming in Russia to foraging in Iceland, and from a community garden in Brazil, to a rooftop garden in the UK, it tells the stories of chefs who have put the plants they have grown at the centre of their menus.
+The 256 pages take the reader on a journey to the gardens of 40 of the worlds greatest ‘plot-to-plate’ chefs.
+From farming in Russia to foraging in Iceland.
+From a community garden in Brazil, to a rooftop garden in the UK.
+This book tells the stories of chefs who have put the plants they have grown at the centre of their menus.

 Yet while these chefs are allowing vegetables to take a role ‘front and centre after many years of playing a supporting role with [and] exploring the depth of flavour and versatility of plants’, this isn’t a vegetarian cookbook.
 In fact, very few of the 80 recipes included are totally plant-based.